astamuse/asta4js/README.md

   });
 ```

-A complete sample of [todoApp](https://github.com/astamuse/asta4js/blob/master/examples/todoApp/todoApp.js) shows how we can make things amazing.
+A complete sample of [todoApp](http://astamuse.github.io/asta4js/examples/todoApp/todoApp.html) shows how we can make things amazing.

+More examples can be found at [http://astamuse.github.io/asta4js](http://astamuse.github.io/asta4js)

 User guide is at [Asta4js wiki](https://github.com/astamuse/asta4js/wiki)